Amphibians of the World (click maps to enlarge)

-All maps have been generated at a spatial resolution of 10×10km and use the Eckert IV equal-area projection.
+All maps were generated at a spatial resolution of 10×10 km and use the Eckert IV equal-area projection.
 Maps represent native, extant species only.
 Tables of the amphibian species included are available for download here.

 A zip file with higher resolution jpegs of the above maps can be downloaded here.

 Earlier versions of the amphibian maps appeared in the publications listed below, which should be cited when using the data.

 Jenkins, CN, SL Pimm, LN Joppa (2013) Global Patterns of Terrestrial Vertebrate Diversity and Conservation.
 PNAS 110(28): E2602-E2610. doi: 10.1073/pnas.1302251110 (PDF)

 Pimm, SL, CN Jenkins, R Abell, TM Brooks, JL Gittleman, LN Joppa, PH Raven, CM Roberts, JO Sexton (2014) The biodiversity of species and their rates of extinction, distribution, and protection.
 Science 344(6187): 1246752